 No matter what products you sell or what industry you’re in, harassment prevention must be a top priority in keeping both your company and your employees safe.
 What works and what you need to include in that training is changing rapidly.
-Here is what you need to know regarding harassment prevention training in 2019.
+Here is what you need to know regarding harassment prevention training now.

 The movement known as #metoo began in October of 2017, and the repercussions are still being felt.
 During the last several years, both individuals and companies have become more aware of harassment and reporting has increased dramatically both in and out of the workplace.
 People are more aware of the many specific forms of harassment.
 Protected classes include including sex, gender, disability, race, religion and age.